Ildiar25/dephokey/docs/roadmap.md

 * [ ] iOS
 * [ ] Web

-# All Models
+# 🗂️ All Models

-### ◈ User
+### 👨‍💼 User
-This model allows to create a user instance to work with.
+This model allows the creation of a user instance to work with.

 Parameters:
 - ID: str || ID with 15 random characters
-- Role: UserRole || Enum from different roles
+- Role: UserRole || Enum of different roles
 - Fullname: str || The user's name
 - Email: str || The user's email
-- Hashed Password: str || Hashed user's password
+- Hashed Password: str || The user's hashed password
-- created: datetime || Timestamp when instance is created
+- created: datetime || Timestamp of instance creation

 Return:
 - None